russmckendrick/docker/README.md

 A repo to house my trusted Docker builds, see my [Docker Index Profile](https://index.docker.io/u/russmckendrick/) for more information.

+To connect to these containers use `nsenter` / `docker-enter`, see [this blog post](https://media-glass.es/2014/08/25/connecting-to-docker-containers/) for details.

 ## General Containers

 - [Base](https://registry.hub.docker.com/u/russmckendrick/base/) - Base build for use with other Docker builds